gabidiac11/programare-avansata/PA_9/README.md

  *
  * The process follows these steps:
  * 1. generate a graph representing each connection movies have with each other (share at least one director)
- * 2. solve the maximum cardinal matching and obtain a graph with edges that are not adjacent with each other
+ * 2. solve the maximum cardinal matching and obtain a graph with edges that are not adjacent with each other (meaning they don't share the same director)
  * 3. filter out the result pairs with edges that still share the a director *
  * Output, a html file (pa.lab9.hml.output) containing: